Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Introduction and Main Results

-{\bf Mumford's problem 2}\,: {\em find all local bifurcations of the curve of inflections and the discriminant occurring in generic $1$-parameter families of IDE.}
+\textit{\textbf{Mumford's problem 2}}\,: {\em find all local transitions of the curve of inflections, the discriminant and the special points (hyperbolic nodes, bi-inflections, folded singularities) occurring in generic $1$-parameter families of BIDE.}

 {\bf List 2}.
-We restrict ourselves to ``binary'' IDE (BIDE) - a {\em binary} IDE defines at most two directions at each point in the plane.
-Our second main result is the list of local transitions of the curve of inflections, the discriminant and the special points (listed below) of an evolving BIDE, given in Fig.\,\ref{inflections}.
-The (real) domain of definition of the IDE is represented by the dark regions.
+Our second main result solves Mumford's problem\,2.
+It is the list, depicted in Fig.\,\ref{inflections}, of local transitions of the curve of inflections, the discriminant (and the above special points) that can occur on a generic evolving BIDE.
+In Fig.\,\ref{inflections}, the (real) domain of definition of the BIDE is represented in grey (red for online version), the right branch $I_r$ in black, the left branch $I_\ell$ in white, and folded singularities as white points on the discriminant curve.

-{\bf Special Points}.
-A {\em hyperbolic node} of a BIDE is a point of transverse intersection of the left and right branches (defined in Sect.\,\ref{characteristics}) of the curve of inflections.
-In the domain where a BIDE determines two complex conjugate directions, the inflections of its solutions form a pair of complex conjugate curves which intersect at real points called {\em elliptic nodes}.
+\textbf{\textit{ Elliptic Nodes}}.
+In the domain where a BIDE determines a field of pairs of complex conjugate directions, the inflections of their solution curves form a pair of complex conjugate curves which intersect at real points called {\em elliptic nodes}.
+To underline that a creation/annihilation of two elliptic nodes could have no meaning for some evolving IDEs, we include it in a dotted box.